osrf-migration/servicesim-wiki/Walkthrough.md

 Reasons the request could fail:

 * Wrong guest name used
-* Wrong drop-off location
+* Guest is not in the drop-off location
+* Not yet on this checkpoint

 If the drop-off request is successful, you'll see this message:

     [Msg] Actor [guest] stopped following model [servicebot] [Msg] [ServiceSim] Checkpoint "Drop-off guest" complete
-    [Msg] [ServiceSim] Started Checkpoint "Return to start" at 00:02:00.862
+    [Msg] [ServiceSim] Started Checkpoint "Return to start" at 00:02:00.862 [Msg] Started contain plugin [servicesim/return_to_start]

 ### Checkpoint 4: Return to start

-Return to the point where the robot started the competition from.
+Return to the room where the robot started the competition from.

+Once the robot has reached the correct location, you'll see the following on the terminal:

+    [Msg] Stopped contain plugin [servicesim/return_to_start]
+    [Msg] [ServiceSim] Competition complete!